johnodonnell123/johnodonnell123.github.io/pages/page_cluster.md

 then we focus in on the primary formations of interest in the basin.

 ### Data Context:
 Operators drilling for oil and gas want to understand the subsurface reservoirs that they are trying to produce from, and one of the most common ways of doing so is by "logging" a well.
 A well is drilled vertically to some depth, and a tool is run inside the hole with sensors and measurements are taken.
 From these measurements, we infer properties about the rock.
-Different rock types such as sandstone, limestone, and clay have very different readings on these tools.
+Different rock types such as sandstones, limestones, and claystones have distinctly different readings on these tools.
 Here I hope to provide a **very** high level overview of some of the common logs.

 - Gamma Ray (GR): Measures the natural radioactivity of the rock